Pippa Middleton Is Jealous Of The Meghan & Kate Bond Over Her Pregnancy

 — Radar Online (@radar_online) November 21, 2018

-A royal source says that Markle and Middleton didn’t click immediately, because Duchess Kate thought that the former actor had ulterior motives in being with Prince Harry, but she has changed her mind.
+A royal source says that Markle and Middleton didn’t click immediately because Duchess Kate thought that the former actor had ulterior motives in being with Prince Harry, but she has changed her mind.

 “Kate and Will both agree that Meghan is absolutely in love with Harry.
 And for that Kate will help her however she can.”